Oluwatomi-Thompson/quiz_arena_summative/README.md

 ## install requirements
-1.python 3.8+ installed on your system
+1. python 3.8+ installed on your system

 2. sqlite3

 ## installation